WilliwadelmaWisky/hexdump/README.md

 - Add the directory containing the `.exe` -file to the path for easy access.

 ### Usage
-The program can be started by typing the command: `hexdump <file>`, where the "file" represents a path to a file (relative or absolute).
+The program can be started by typing the command: `hexdump [OPTIONS] <FILE_PATH>`, where the "FILE_PATH" represents a path to a file (relative or absolute) and options represent optional modifiers.
-The program does not take in any modifiers nor multiple files at once.
+The program has two different options for showing version information and help (type `hexdump -h` for more information).
 The program can be used for analysing data in binary files.